Frequently Asked Questions

 What is the Lucky Lotteries game?

-Lucky Lotteries is a unique ticket-based lottery game exclusive to New South Wales.
-Unlike other lotteries where you pick numbers, each ticket comes with a pre-assigned randomly generated number.
-There are two games: Mega Jackpot (starting at $4 million, tickets $5.50) and Super Jackpot (starting at $2 million, tickets $2.20).
-The jackpots grow until won.
+Lucky Lotteries is a NSW-only game that works differently — you don't pick numbers.
+Each ticket comes with a pre-assigned random number.
+There are two versions: Mega Jackpot (starts at $4 million, $5.50 per ticket) and Super Jackpot (starts at $2 million, $2.20 per ticket).
+Both jackpots grow until someone wins.

 Have More Questions?